eevee/eev.ee/content/2016-02-28-i-made-cheesecake.markdown

 Something very strange has added here.
 The volume of the batter seems to have increased _dramatically_, by far more than the volume of the melted chocolate.

-It's also distinctly lumpy, but I don't think this is related to the chocolate; Jayson says they're lumps of cream cheese, caused by adding the cream cheese while it was still fridge-cold.
+It's also distinctly lumpy, but I don't think this is related to the chocolate; Marl says they're lumps of cream cheese, caused by adding the cream cheese while it was still fridge-cold.

 Despite these curiosities, the batter is now _absolutely delicious_.
 Extremely chocolatey, but still with some tangy cheesecake undertones.
 It's not exactly the Cheesecake Factory, but it's pretty damn good.